Cravath Publishes Winter 2026 Issue of Alumni Journal

 Cravath is consistently recognized in the areas of financial services litigation, financial services regulatory, fintech, investigations and securities regulation by numerous third‑party publications.
 Cravath has been named Fintech Law Firm of the Year by The Deal and a Fintech Practice Group of the Year by Law360.
 The Firm is also a four-time winner of Law360’s Banking Practice Group of the Year award.

-Our integrated Financial Institutions Group (FIG) Practice draws upon the experience of our seasoned attorneys, most of whom were formerly with government organizations, regulatory agencies and legislative bodies, including the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the U.S. Securities and Exchange Commission, the U.S. Department of the Treasury, the U.S. Department of Justice, the U.S. Senate Committee on Banking, Housing, and Urban Affairs, and various U.S. Attorneys’ Offices.
+Our integrated Financial Institutions Group (FIG) Practice draws upon the experience of our seasoned attorneys, most of whom were formerly with government organizations, regulatory agencies and legislative bodies, including the Board of Governors of the Federal Reserve System, the U.S. Securities and Exchange Commission, the U.S. Department of the Treasury, the U.S. Department of Justice, the U.S. Senate Committee on Banking, Housing, and Urban Affairs, and various U.S. Attorneys’ Offices.
 These varied regulatory, enforcement and policymaking experiences have allowed our attorneys to understand not only legal issues at hand but why the law was written the way it was written and what policy objectives the law intended to accomplish.
 We are able to leverage this knowledge as we negotiate complex regulatory and enforcement matters with governmental agencies on behalf of clients.

 Our clients, which include many of the world’s leading financial institutions, fintechs and other financial services providers, rely on our lawyers’ strategic advice to navigate the changing regulatory environment and the increasingly complex challenges it presents.
 Cravath’s position at the forefront of regulatory developments enables us to provide invaluable insight when advising our financial services clients across a broad array of issues, including: